HCPlantern/quartz/content/study/CS186/Naive Hash Join.md

 ---
 id: 20230922111408
 title: Naive Hash Join
-aliases:
+aliases: []
-  - Simple Hash Join
 date: 2023-09-22 11:14
 draft: false
 tags:
   - database
 ---
-Naive Hash Join (also Simple Hash Join) performs a single pass of partitioning on only left records.
+Naive Hash Join performs an in-memory hash table build and then join.

 Prerequisite: Relation $R$ can fit into memory (that is, having $R \text{ being } \leq B-2 \text{ pages big}$).
 And this often not going to be possible, so solution is [[Grace Hash Join]].